kapgarxmatters/SalesForce-with-Engage/README.md

 * [Salesforce.zip](Salesforce.zip) - The comm plan (if needed) that has all the cool scripts and email format and such.

 # How it works
 When a new SalesForce Case is submitted, SalesForce pushes the information into xMatters.  xMatters kicks off an event and sends the SalesForce case information to the engineer on call.
 That engineer has the ability to respond in the xMatters notification.
 By accepting the assignment in the xMatters notification, this updates the SalesForce Assignment field.

+After slecting the Engage button in a Case, the user will be presented with the options of who to invite and the type of way to engage (Conference Call or Update).
+After submitting the Engage form, xMatters kicks off an event and sends the SalesForce information to the engineers on call in the groups selected.

 # Installation